Covid-19 (Coronavirus) update Wednesday 10 June, 10:00

 Will the University campus re-open in September?

-We are reviewing all areas of the campus and modelling the way students will be able to access studios and workshops while following government advice on working safely.
+We are reviewing all areas of the campus and modelling the way students will be able to access workshops, studios and social spaces while following government advice on working safely.

 What is NUA doing for current students?